How to boost Wi-Fi signal on your Android device

 Short of turning the router off and on again, which should always be your first option when suffering from a poor Wi-Fi connection, another way is using the Wi-Fi analyzer app.
 Firstly, it provides the best channel to use for your particular network.
 Without going into detail, it allows you to optimize the network and means you don't have to be a technical whizz-kid to do so.

-Secondly, it assesses which network in the area has the most stable connection, which often isn't the one which your phone connects to by default.
-Lastly, it offers easy access to network information such as your IP address, network gateway, DNS, etc. It's not essential, but useful for power-users.
+Secondly, it assesses which network in the area has the most stable connection, which often isn't the one to which your phone connects by default.
+Lastly, it provides easy access to network information such as your IP address, network gateway, DNS, etc. It's not essential, but useful for power users.

 Update your radio or firmware